Ellen Hayes: Early life

-Work
+Works

-Three years after admission, Hayes obtained her B.A. from Oberlin in 1878 and began teaching at Adrian College.
-Also active in astronomy, she determining the orbit of the newly discovered asteroid 267 Tirza while studying at the Leander McCormick Observatory at the University of Virginia.
+Three years after admission, Hayes obtained bachelor's degree from Oberlin in 1878 and began teaching at Adrian College.
+Also active in astronomy, she determined the orbit of the newly discovered asteroid 267 Tirza while studying at the Leander McCormick Observatory at the University of Virginia.

-From 1879 to her 1916 retirement, she taught at Wellesley College, where she became head of the mathematics department in 1888 and head of the new department in applied mathematics in 1897.
+From 1879 until her retirement in 1916, Hayes taught at Wellesley College, where she became head of the mathematics department in 1888 and head of the new department in applied mathematics in 1897.
 According to one of her colleagues, she was removed from being head of the mathematics department due to disputes over her admission policy.
-She wore utilitarian clothes instead of the fashionable garments worn by many women of the day and she was described as "strong willed" at a time when, in contrast, a man might have been described as highly principled.
+Hayes wore utilitarian clothes instead of the fashionable garments worn by many women of the day and she was described as "strong willed".

 As a mathematics professor, she was described as controversial.
 She questioned the truth of the Bible in front of students.
 She had very high standards of education, giving more than half of her students D grades during the first year she taught from her trigonometry book.
-Despite her rigorous teaching style, nonetheless, she had a loyal following of students.
+Despite her rigorous teaching style, she had a loyal following of students.

-In 1888, she wrote a regular column for the Wellesley College newspaper discussing suffrage and dress reform, and in the 1890s she founded a chapter of the temperance movement.
+In 1888, Hayes wrote a regular column for the Wellesley College newspaper discussing women's suffrage and dress reform, and in the 1890s she founded a chapter of the temperance movement.

-In 1891, Hayes was elected one of the first six women to become members of the New York Mathematical Society (later the American Mathematical Society).
+In 1891, Hayes was elected one of the first six women to become members of the New York Mathematical Society (later the American Mathematical Society), founded only three years earlier in 1888.
 She was named a Fellow of the American Association for the Advancement of Science in 1905.

-It was written from the history of Wellesley College:
+A history of Wellesley College reads: